pillarjs/hbs/README.md

 template-file.html -> {{> template_file}}
 ```

-See the [handlebars.js](http://github.com/wycats/handlebars.js) README and docs for more information.
+See the [handlebars.js documentation](https://handlebarsjs.com/) for more
+information.

 **Note:** This method is async; meaning that the directory is walked in a non-blocking manner to app startup.